 A car that looks good retains its value, whether you keep it or sell it.
 It will also save you money in the long run, as you won’t have to buy a new car as often.
 We’ve seen cars that run just fine get scrapped because the body is covered in rust.

 If you’re looking for professional help with your car’s body, turn to Bemac.
-We offer everything from paint protection film to detailing services to panel replacement.
+We offer everything from paint protection to detailing services to panel replacement.